apache/mxnet/docs/how_to/build.md

  - NOTICE: You need to register as a NVIDIA community user to get the download link of CuDNN.

 Finally, use CMake to create a Visual Studio solution in `./build/`.
 During configuration, you may need to set the path of each third-party library, until no error is reported.
+(Set environmental variable OpenBLAS_HOME to the OpenBLAS directory containing `include` and `lib`; set OpenCV_DIR to the `build` directory after unpacking the OpenCV package.)
 Open the solution and compile, you will get a `mxnet.dll` in `./build/Release` or `./build/Debug`.

 ### Installing pre-built packages on Windows